kumpmati/superactions-docs/guide/getting-started.md

 ## Anatomy

-There are three necessary parts to using Superactions:
+There are only two necessary parts to using Superactions:

 1. Server - Defines the endpoint(s)
-2. Load function(s) - Provides the endpoint schemas to the client
-3. Client - Uses the endpoint(s)
+2. Client - Uses the endpoint(s)

 ## Server setup